demystifyfp/demystifyfp/content/clojure/marketplace-middleware/ranging-items-in-marketplaces.md

 ; ...
 ```

-To test these change, run the migration script and reset the app from the REPL
+To test these changes, run the migration script and reset the app from the REPL

 ```clojure
 user=> (migrate-database)